-Budgeted cost: £45 000
+Budgeted cost: £40 000

-Targeted Academic Support Tailored interventions based on classroom teaching and pupils needs for disadvantaged pupils who are falling behind their peers. (eg on advice of Learning Hub - Individual Literacy Skills, Sp&L programmes) Interventions - core curriculum areas - particularly early reading/phonics (this includes for example Little Wandle Phonics Programme) Reading Squads, Phonics Catch Up, working with the English Hub) Focus on lower 20% readers at KS2 TA deployment according to needs and to ensure quality first teaching/provision is most effective.
-This is also reviewed and will be changed accordingly.
-Small group tuition opportunity for all Y6 pupils to diminish gaps and get them secondary ready.
-Recognised through research (EEF 2019) merely having more adults not the solution without ensuring their input is focused to allow individual needs to be met highly effectively.
+Activity (from Using Pupil Premium Guidance for School Leaders March 2022) Evidence that supports this approach Challenge number(s) addressed Targeted Academic Support Recognised through research (EEF 2019) 2 Tailored interventions based on classroom merely having more adults not the solution 3 teaching and pupils needs for disadvantaged without ensuring their input is focused to 4 pupils who are falling behind their peers. (eg on advice of Learning Hub - Individual Literacy Skills, Sp&L programmes) Interventions - core curriculum areas - particularly early reading/phonics (this includes for example Little Wandle Phonics Programme) Reading Squads, Phonics Catch Up, working with the English Hub) allow individual needs to be met highly effectively.
 Maximising use of TAS and ensuring all staff deployed effectively.
 Therefore ensuring staff have appropriate CPD and purposeful interventions is critical to maximise progress and achievements.
-EEF - Improving Literacy in FS/KS1 Develop pupils speaking and listening skills and wider understanding of language - activities which extend pupils spoken and receptive vocabulary.
+EEF - Improving Literacy in FS/KS1 De- 4 Focus on lower 20% readers at KS2 TA deployment according to needs and to ensure quality first teaching/provision is most effective.
+This is also reviewed and will be changed accordingly.
+Small group tuition opportunity for all Y6 pupils to diminish gaps and get them secondary ready. velop pupils speaking and listening skills and wider understanding of language - activities which extend pupils spoken and receptive vocabulary.
 EEF - Improve CLL in FS Prioritise the development of communication and language.
-Pixl Assessment will immediately inform teachers of abilities/to ensure no time is wasted in meeting their needs, having an accurate understanding of their learning and next steps.
+PixI Assessment will immediately inform teachers of abilities/to ensure no time is wasted in meeting their needs, having an accurate understanding of their learning and next steps.
 DFE advise tuition is most beneficial when it is explicitly linked to classroom teaching and pupil's specific needs.

-Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £19117
+Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £16170